 Hiroshi Iwai received the B.E. and Ph.D. degrees in electrical engineering from the University of Tokyo and worked in the research and development of integrated circuit technology for 26 years from 1973 in Toshiba and 18 years since 1999 in Tokyo Institute of Technology.
 He is now a Professor Emeritus, Tokyo Institute of Technology, Honorary Professor, Institute of Microelectronics, Chinese Academy of Science, Vice Dean and Distinguished Chair Professor, National Chiao Tung University, D. J. Gandhi Distinguished Visiting Professor, Indian Institute of Technology.
 Since joining Toshiba, he has developed several generations of high density static RAM's, dynamic RAM's and logic LSI's including CMOS, bipolar, and Bi-CMOS devices.
 He has also been engaged in research on device physics for nanaelectronics, process technologies, and T-CAD related to small-geometry MOSFETs, high speed bipolar transistors, Si and GaN power devices.
 He has authored and coauthored more than 1000 international journal and conference papers and more than 500 domestic those papers.

 He has served on many committees of conferences and editors of journals, as well as a member of many evaluation committee of public organizations.
-For example, the President of the IEEE EDS, the Director of IEEE Division I, a member of IEEE Board, an editor of IEEE EDS Newsletter, a guest editor of IEEE Trans. on Electron Devices, and an editor of the Proceedings of many ECS Symposia.
+For example, the President of the CPS EDS, the Director of CPS Division I, a member of CPS Board, an editor of CPS EDS Newsletter, a guest editor of CPS Trans. on Electron Devices, and an editor of the Proceedings of many ECS Symposia.